Rembrandt in 10 Paintings

-One such example is Rubens’s Rape of the Daughters of Leucippus (c.
+One such example of telling history through the male gaze is Rubens’s Rape of the Daughters of Leucippus (c.
 1615–1618).
 The painting recounts the story from Theocritus and Ovid, by which the daughters of King Leucippus were forcibly abducted and wed to the twin brothers Castor and Pollux.
-The sensuality of the group’s demeanour, along with the tranquility of the sky and the beautiful rolling landscape breezes over the darker reflections within the work, evidently the coercive nature of the attack.
+The sensuality of the group’s demeanor, along with the tranquility of the sky and the beautiful rolling landscape breezes over the darker reflections within the work, evidently the coercive nature of the attack.

-There were few women who managed to make an impact on the Italian art world, and Artemesia is definitely one of them.
-Born in Rome in 1593, her father was the Tuscan painter Orazio Gentileschi.
+There were few women who managed to make an impact on the Italian art world, and Gentileschi is definitely one of them.
+Artemisia Gentileschi the painter, was born in Rome in 1593, her father was the Tuscan painter Orazio Gentileschi.
 She would learn to paint from a young age in his workshop, creating naturalistic paintings which were heavily influenced by the style of Caravaggio.

 However, the subject matter of her work differed from that of her contemporaries.
-Far from passive muses, Artemesia would portray female subjects displaying both agency and strength in graphic depictions of rage and brutality.
-She drew from her own encounters with sexual violence and struggles of being a woman in 17th century Italy.
+Far from passive muses, Gentileschi would portray female subjects displaying both agency and strength in graphic depictions of rage and brutality.
+She drew from her own encounters with sexual violence and struggles of being a woman in 17th-century Italy.

-Artistic training during this period was deeply embedded in a tradition of (predominantly male) academies which imagined the relationship between master and apprentice – father and son.
-Artemisia was one of the few female artists privileged to gain access to training through her artist father.
-But this didn’t mean that she didn’t encounter the deep seated institutionalised misogyny which prevailed.
-In an age where the art world was ruled by a male dominated artistic community and patrons, Artemesia struggled to be taken seriously as not just a female artist – but an artist in her own right.
+Artistic training during this period was deeply embedded in a tradition of (predominantly male) academies that imagined the relationship between master and apprentice – father and son.
+Gentileschi was one of the few female artists privileged to gain access to training through her artist father.
+But this didn’t mean that she didn’t encounter the deep-seated institutionalized misogyny which prevailed.
+In an age where the art world was ruled by a male-dominated artistic community and patrons, Gentileschi struggled to be taken seriously as not just a female artist – but an artist in her own right.

-And if the struggles of being a female artist weren’t enough, Artemisia was raped as a young woman by her former teacher – the elder artist and close friend of her father, Agostino Tassi.
-During a lengthy rape trial she was physically examined by midwives amongst a throng of male spectators, and torture methods were employed to test if her story would waver under pressure.
-After a relentless seven month period, she famously won the rape trial and bought her abuser to justice, a significant landmark in an era where women’s claims were scarcely upheld over that of their male counterparts.
+And if the struggles of being a female artist weren’t enough, Gentileschi was raped as a young woman by her former teacher – the elder artist and close friend of her father, Agostino Tassi.
+During a lengthy rape trial, she was physically examined by midwives amongst a throng of male spectators, and torture methods were employed to test if her story would waver under pressure.
+After a relentless seven-month period, she famously won the rape trial and bought her abuser to justice, a significant landmark in an era when women’s claims were scarcely upheld over that of their male counterparts.

-In the wake of the rape trial, Artemesia produced Judith Slaying Holofernes.
+In the wake of the rape trial, Gentileschi produced Judith Slaying Holofernes.
 The work recounts the biblical tale of the powerful heroine Judith, concurring the enemy of the Israelites Holofernes, as told in the Old Testament.
-Despite this, the painting is effectively a self-portrait of Artemisia herself taking bloody revenge upon her rapist.
+Despite this, the painting is effectively a self-portrait of Gentileschi herself taking bloody revenge upon her rapist.

-Artemesia is today considered one of the foremost progressive painters of her generation.
+Gentileschi is today considered one of the foremost progressive painters of her generation.
 The early Italian Baroque painter has made a considerable comeback in recent months.
 Her Self Portrait (c.
-1615–17) was recently purchased by the National Gallery for $3.6 million.
-The painting, which depicts Artemisia in the guise of Saint Catherine of Alexander, has been touring unconventional institutes throughout the UK.
-To date, it has travelled to a GP practice in East Yorkshire, an all girls secondary school in Newcastle, a women’s prison in Surrey and the Glasgow Women’s library.
-The scheme is a response to the much needed expansion of arts involvement beyond the metropolitan core, engaging with local communities which are often on the periphery of cultural centres.
+1615–1617) was purchased by the National Gallery for $3.6 million.
+The painting, which depicts Gentileschi in the guise of Saint Catherine of Alexander, has been touring unconventional institutes throughout the UK.
+To date, it has traveled to a GP practice in East Yorkshire, an all-girls secondary school in Newcastle, a women’s prison in Surrey and the Glasgow Women’s library.
+The scheme is a response to the much-needed expansion of arts involvement beyond the metropolitan core, engaging with local communities which are often on the periphery of cultural centers.

-Next year the National Gallery will bring together over 35 of her paintings sourced from private and public collections throughout the world.
-It is set to be the first comprehensive retrospective of the artist’s oeuvre in the UK to date.
-Having said this, it’s important to note that the purchase increased the number of paintings by women artists in the collection of 2,300 to a mere 21.
-Furthermore, the £3.4 million purchase is measly when put into the perspective of the price of artwork by some of her respective male-contemporaries (a Carrivagio work was recently purchased for $165 m).
+Between 2020–2021 the National Gallery in London brought together over 35 of her paintings sourced from private and public collections throughout the world in the show Artemisia.
+It was the first comprehensive retrospective of the artist’s oeuvre in the UK to date.
+Having said this, it’s important to note that the purchase increased the number of paintings by women artists in the collection to 2,300 from a mere 21.
+Furthermore, the £3.4 million purchase is measly when put into the perspective of the price of artwork by some of her respective male contemporaries (a Carravagio work was recently purchased for $165 m).
 Although signifying a step in the right direction, it demonstrates that women remain significantly under-represented and undervalued in the arts still today.